kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/02_Setting_up.md

 The `kotlin.js` Gradle plugin comes by default with support for an embedded `webpack-dev-server`, which allows us to run the application from our IDE without having to manually set up any kind of server.

-We can start the development server by invoking the `run` or `browserDevelopmentRun` task from the Gradle tool window inside IntelliJ IDEA:
+We can start the development server by invoking the `run` or `browserDevelopmentRun`(available in `other` directory or `kotlin browser` directory) task from the Gradle tool window inside IntelliJ IDEA:

 ![](./assets/browserDevelopmentRun.png)